XiaoyuWang-BUPT/Temporal-Database-Learning-Material/README.md

 13. The Implementation of Postgres
 14. Temporal and Real-Time Databases: A Survey
 15. TIP A Temporal Extension to Informix
+16. Application of Spatio-temporal Model to Estimate Burden of Diseases Injuries and Risk Factors in Iran 1990-2013
+17. Spatio-Temporal Database Support for Legacy Applications

 ---
 ### Books